lmarquezvg/NSGA-III-K/README.txt

        RUNS
               It must be an integer greater than zero.
 It represents the number of independent runs that the MOEA will be tested on the selected MOP.
-In this paper, all MOEAs are executed for 30 independent runs in each MOP.
+In our experiments, all MOEAs are executed for 30 independent runs in each MOP.

        The following option can be used: